-There are several companies and people that claim they can help improve your search engine rankings.
-While it is possible for these services to improve your rankings, it is not likely going to happen for search queries you want or is so insignificant that it is not worth the price.
-It is more beneficial to follow all the free recommendations in this page than any paid service.
+There are several companies and people that claim they help improve your search engine rankings.
+While these services may improve your rankings, it's not likely going to happen for search queries you want.
+It's more beneficial to follow all the free recommendations on this page than any paid service.

 Google has one of the largest (if not the largest) search engine indexes on the Internet.
-Use it to your advantage to view who is linking to you or your competitors and what they are saying about your site.
-Use each of the below searches to see how your page is indexed and who is linking to you.
+Use it to your advantage to view who's linking to you or your competitors and what they're saying about your site.
+Use each of the searches below to see how your page is indexed and who is linking to you.

-In the above example, Google search displays any page they have index containing computerhope.com.
-Replacing computerhope with your domain is an easy way to determine how many entry points you have into your website.
-The more entry points a page has the better chance a visitor is going to find your web page.
+In the example above, Google search displays any page they have indexed containing computerhope.com.
+Replacing computerhope with your domain is an easy way to determine how many entry points you have to your website.
+The more entry points a page has, the better chance a visitor is going to find your web page.

 Setup Google Alerts

-Finally, setup a Google Alert to send you e-mails anytime your webpage or company name is mentioned.
-This is a easy method of finding new pages and articles linking to your site or mentioning your service.
+Finally, set up a Google Alert to send you e-mails anytime your web page or company name is mentioned.
+Google Alerts is an easy method of finding new pages and articles linking to your site or mentioning your service.

-The Google Web Master Tools is yet another excellent free service Google provides web masters.
-This service provides you with a quick look at search queries used to find your pages, crawl errors, links to your site, keywords, diagnostics, and much more.
+The Google Search Console is yet another excellent free service Google provides to webmasters.
+With these tools, you can view search queries used to find your pages, crawl errors, links to your site, keywords, diagnostics, and more.

-Tip: If your server allows for custom error pages, always take advantage of this ability.
-A custom 404 error page that directs visitors to other pages on your site is much more useful than a blank 404 error page.
+If your server supports custom error pages, always use this ability.
+A custom 404 error page that directs visitors to other pages on your site is more useful than a blank 404 error page.

-Tip: Use the Google Web Master Tools to also quickly identify bad links.
+Use the Google Webmaster Tools to also quickly identify bad links.

-Your page is going to be seen by thousands or even millions of different people, watch your spelling and grammar.
-Make sure to run a spell check on your pages and proof read before posting the page.
-A page that has spelling and grammar errors will cause the more educated visitor to leave your site.
+Your page is going to be seen by thousands or even millions of different people; watch your spelling and grammar.
+Make sure to run a spell check on your pages, and proofread before posting the page.
+A page with spelling and grammar errors might cause a more educated visitor to leave your site.

 HTML, CSS, and other programming errors

-Like a fine wine, many search engines (such as Google) are also incorporating a websites age into the overall rank of a site.
-This means a site that has been online since 1998 is going to have a higher PageRank than a site that has only been online since 2010.
-When setting up your domain make sure it is going to be something you will be happy with forever.
+Many search engines, including Google, also incorporate a website's age into the overall rank of a site.
+If a site went online in 1998, it might have a higher PageRank than a site created in 2018.
+So, when setting up your domain, make sure it is going to be something you are happy with for the long term.

-It is also a good idea to register your domain for several years into the future.
-This helps Google and other search engines in determining the domain is not just a temporary domain setup to scam people.
+It's also a good idea to register your domain for several years into the future.
+Google and other search engines use this metric to determine if the domain is a temporary domain to scam people.

 Grade your website

-Finally, after doing all of the above steps and suggestions rate and grade your website or blog using online tools.
+Finally, after following all of the above recommendations and suggestions, rate and grade your website or blog using online tools.